Professional whitening treatments: Side Effects

 Why dentists don’t “numb up” whitening patients.

-If the potential for experiencing pain exists, you might wonder why a dentist doesn’t just go ahead and numb up a person's mouth before the bleaching process is begun.
-The reason they don’t is because by not using anesthetic they make the whitening procedure safer.
+If the potential for experiencing pain during treatment exists, you might wonder why a dentist doesn’t just go ahead and numb up their patient’s mouth before the bleaching process is begun.
+The reason they don’t is because by not using anesthetic, they make the whitening procedure safer.

-If a patient’s teeth become sensitive during their whitening treatment, it serves as a warning sign that possibly their session should be cut short, before the nerve tissue inside their teeth becomes seriously aggravated.
+- If a patient’s teeth become sensitive during their treatment process, it may be a warning sign that their session should be cut short before the nerve tissue inside them becomes seriously aggravated.

 a) Thermal sensitivity.

 After your whitening session, you may experience increased tooth sensitivity to hot and cold stimuli such as foods and beverages.

 In most cases, this type of sensitivity is self-limiting and will dissipate on its own within a matter of days.
 However, you should always feel free to contact your dentist and report what you have noticed so they can advise you accordingly.